roylee0704/react-flexbox-grid/README.md

 }
 ```

-If you have other loaders which affect `flexboxgrid`, make sure to exclude it:
+If you have another loader which affects `flexboxgrid`, exclude it from that loader:

 ```js
 {